inductiva/inductiva/docs/api_reference/user_quotas.md

 # User Quotas

-In the current version of the API (0.4) users can launch several computational resources up to a certain limit, which must satisfy the following quotas:
+In the current version of the API (0.4) users can launch several computational resources up to a certain limit, which must satisfy the quotas we present on this section.
+These quotas are in place to establish a limit over the totality of the computational resources launched by the user.

-+ **maximum allowed price**: 2 USD per hour ($/h)
-+ **maximum allowed machines**: 20 machines
-+ **maximum allowed vCPUs per resource**: 120 vCPUs
-+ **maximum allowed data disk**: 100 GB

-These quotas are in place over all of the computational resources launched by the user.
-That is, you can have two computational resources up at the same time, but, for example, the total number of machines can not exceed 10.
-Note that for the elastic machine group the quotas are applied with the maximum number of machines that can be active at a certain point.
+Note that for the Elastic Machine Groups the quotas are applied to the maximum number of machines requested, not the number of machines that are currently active.

-**Maximum allowed price:**
+## Maximum allowed price: 2 $/h

-The quota limit excess is achieved for example a single machine of type `c2d-standard-56`:
+The quota limit can be reached even with a single machine.
+For example, if you select a machine of type `c2d-standard-56`, which has a cost of , this is the :
 ```python
 import inductiva